-Either get a great one second hand from online second hand shop like Good Buy Gear, or checkout good ol Amazon for family themed costumes to make a good family photo!
+Either get a great one second hand from online second hand shop like Good Buy Gear, or checkout the online Halloween store for family themed costumes to make a good family photo!

 2 | Decorate

 Get a few decorations out in the living room to get in the Halloween mood.

 Or D.I.Y. and make some like mentioned below!

+3 | Mood Music